Sugar Free No-Bake Avocado Silk Cake. 2.8g carbs per serving.

 - 15g powdered gelatine

-- 1 tsp pure stevia (click HERE for US option)
+- 1 tsp pure stevia powder (click HERE for U.S. option)

-- flours of your choice for decoration (optional)
+- edible flowers of your choice for decoration (optional)

 - line a loaf mould (preferably silicone - 23cm x 10cm) with parchment paper overhanging on all sides.